sola425/face-recognition-attendance-system/PROJECT_REPORT.md

 # 📄 Project Execution Summary: Face Recognition Attendance System

 ## 1. Executive Summary
 This report outlines the development, optimization, and deployment of a dual-mode Face Recognition Attendance System.
-The project successfully integrates a robust Desktop Agent for high-performance real-time tracking with a cloud-based Web Application for accessibility.
+The project successfully integrates a robust Desktop Agent for high-performance re[...]

-**Key Achievement**: Successfully deployed a memory-intensive Computer Vision application to the cloud by migrating from Streamlit Cloud to a Dockerized Hugging Face Space, solving critical `dlib` compilation and memory constraints.
+**Key Achievement**: Successfully deployed a memory-intensive Computer Vision application to the cloud by migrating from Streamlit Cloud to a Dockerized Hugging Face Space, solving critical `dlib` com[...]

 ---

 ## 2. Technical Architecture